How to speak better

 What does it mean?

 We can think of this on two levels.
-On a basic level, you need enough vocabulary to be able to avoid a breakdown in communication.
-On a more advanced level, we are introducing subtlety and nuance, precision and feeling to our message.
+On a basic level, you need enough vocabulary to avoid a breakdown in communication.
+On a more advanced level, we are introducing subtlety, precision and feeling to our message.

 Why is it important?

-On a basic level, it’s about simple communication.
+Most importantly, it’s about simple communication.
 If you don’t know the word for water, you’re going to be thirsty.
-On a more advanced level, examiners, clients and employers are impressed by a range of vocabulary and not only on a superficial level.
-They know that a broad vocabulary range will allow you to navigate problems and unfamiliar situations more easily.
+In a professional situation, clients and employers are impressed by a range of vocabulary.
+They know that a broad vocabulary range will allow you to solve problems and unfamiliar situations more easily.

 How can we improve it?

-There are many ways to improve vocabulary.
-Memorising lists, using vocabulary in context, etc. For readers of this blog, I would suggest that the main thing is to expand your vocabulary by forcing yourself to talk about different topics.
-We are all familiar and comfortable with the subjects we talk about every day, but strong speakers will be able to deal with a range of topics.
-This is also an expectation in an exam.
+There are many ways to grow vocabulary.
+For readers of this blog, I would suggest that the main thing is to talk about different topics.
+We are all familiar and comfortable with the subjects we talk about every day, but strong speakers will be able to discuss a range of topics.
+This is also necessary in a speaking exam.

-Force yourself to speak about different vocabulary areas.
+Speak about different areas.
 IELTS Liz has a range of topics typically used in the IELTS exam.
-As above, you can do this alone or in a group, but speak!
+Again, you can do this alone or in a group – but speak!
 And this time, when you find a word you don’t have, look it up.
-Reading and listening, of course, also help a great deal.
+Reading and listening, of course, also help a lot.

 3. Grammar.